-K. The School Board Adopts New Policies Purportedly Based on HB 1069
+K. The School Board Adopts New Policies and Procedures Based on HB 1069

-211. Following Plaintiffs' filing of this lawsuit, the School Board amended its policies relating to challenges to library books in response to HB 1069, through which the Florida legislature amended FS 1006.28.
+178. In the Spring of 2023, the Florida legislature passed HB 1069, through which the legislature amended FS 1006.28.

-212. The amended FS 1006.28, which went into effect on July 1, 2023, provides that any material available in a school or classroom library that qualifies as "pornographic" under Florida law, or that "depicts or describes sexual conduct" as defined by Florida law, is subject to challenge.
-The statute further prescribes procedures for adjudicating challenges to such materials, which require, inter alia, that any challenged book must be removed from circulation within 5 days and remain so during the pendency of the challenge.
-The amendments mandated by HB 1069 do not allow parents to opt in to allowing their children to access the challenged books.
+179. The amended FS 1006.28, which went into effect on July 1, 2023, provides that any material available in a school or classroom library can be challenged on the ground, inter alia, that it is "pornographic" or prohibited under FS 847.012, or that it "depicts or describes sexual conduct" as defined by Florida law.
+The statute further requires that any book challenged on one of these bases must be removed from circulation within 5 days and remain so during the pendency of the challenge.
+The amendments mandated by HB 1069 do not allow parents to opt in to allowing their children to access the challenged books and do not contain any time limits on how quickly a book challenge must be adjudicated.